-The bite force of animals is measured in pounds per square inch (PSI.)
-A cockatoo can bite with a PSI of up to 350 if aggrieved, almost equivalent to a husky’s jaws.
+The bite force of animals is measured in pounds per square inch (PSI).
+If aggrieved, a cockatoo can bite with a PSI of up to 350, almost equivalent to a husky’s jaws.

 If you’re wondering, “What does a cockatoo bite feel like?” it’s painful.
 If a bird feels compelled to bite, it sends an unmistakable message that it wants you to stop something you’re doing.

 A bird may issue a lighter bite as a warning, only escalating to a full-force bite as a last resort.

 A cockatoo’s bite hurts a lot due to the anatomy of the bird’s beak.
 The lower mandible of a cockatoo has 2 prongs.
 Coupled with the sharp upper beak, cockatoos have a “three-way bite” that causes pain.